-1 Goal Name Administration Goal Description Administration and implementation of the HOME, CDBG, and ESG progams.
+1 Goal Name Administration Goal Description Administration and implementation of the HOME, CDBG, and ESG programs.
 Activities include staff salaries, financial responsibilities, fair housing, and preparation of HUD required documents such as the consolidated plan, CAPER, and annual plan.
-2 Goal Name CHDO Set-Aside GoalHOME funds will be set aside for CHDO related affordable housing projects, as per HDescription HOME funds will be set aside for CHDO related affordable housing projects, as per HUD regulations.
-3 Goal Name Housing Construction - Homeownership Housing Construction - Homeownership Goal Description These funds will be used to assist non-profit developers, such as Habitat for Humanity, to construct new affordable housing units that will then be sold to income qualified first-time homebuyers; or can be used by non-profit developers to rehablitate existing units for homeownership.
-4 Goal Name Tenant-Based Rental Assistance Goal Description HOME funds will be used to provide subsidized rental assistance to income eligible households, and the households can include a person with disabilities and/or are elderly.
-5 Goal Name Public Service Assistance Goal Description CDBG funds will be used to assist not-for-profit organizations with the execution of direct services to Seminole County residents.
-6 Goal Name Neighborhood Revitalization Goal Description CDBG funds will be allocated to assist not-for-profit organizations with public facity improvements, including roof repair/replacement, interior facility improvements including shelving, flooring, security rehab/replacement, purchase of commercial grade equipment to improve the health and well-being of the organizations' residents and/or visitors, and accessibility equipment.
+2 Goal Name CHDO Set-Aside Goal Description HOME funds will be set aside for CHDO related affordable housing projects, as per HUD regulations.
+3 Goal Name Housing Construction - Homeownership Goal Description These funds will be used for acquisition, development, rehabilitation, and/or construction of new affordable housing units for Low-Mod income residents.
+4 Goal Name Tenant-Based Rental Assistance Goal Description

+5 Goal Name Public Service Assistance Goal Description Funds will be used to assist in the operating expenses of public services that benefit Low-Mod income, homeless and/or special needs population.
+6 Goal Name Neighborhood Revitalization Goal Description CDBG funds will be allocated to assist not-for-profit organizations with public facility improvements, physical improvements, and comprehensive neighborhood planning activities in Target Areas and HUD designated Low-Mod Areas to improve the quality of life and health of neighborhood residents.
 The funds will also be allocated to assist homeowners with the rehabilitation and/or replacement of the home to make it safe and habitable.
-The funds will also be used to assist with public facility improvements, such as public parks, and/or assist eligible municipalities with city improvements, such as accessibility, roadway improvements.

-7 Goal Name Housing Program Delivery Housing Program Delivery Goal Description Administrative assistance for TBRA and other housing related projects, and administrative costs associated with CDBG projects.
-8 Goal Name Housing Construction - Rental Goal Description HOME funds will be made available for non-profit developers to build new, affordable rental units and/or rehabilitate existing rentals units for families that meet the income guidelines.
-This can benefit up to 50 families with new/rehabilitated rental units.
-9 Goal Name Rapid Re-Housing Goal Description ESG funds will be used by the County to administer the Rapid Re-Housing Program and assist persons that meet the income guidelines and ESG regulations.
-10 Goal Name Shelter Operations and Essential Services Goal Description ESG funds will be used to assist not-for-profit organizations with Emergency Shelter Operations, Shelter Nights, and Street Outreach.
-11 Goal Name HMIS Administration Goal Description ESG funds will be used to assist in the managing and administration of the HMIS software system.
+The funds will also be used to assist with public facility improvements, including the acquisition, design/engineering and/or construction/rehabilitation of facilities that benefit Low-Mod income, homeless, and/or special needs populations.
+9 Goal Name Rapid Re-Housing Goal Description Funds will be used for rental assistance and/or security/utility deposits for income-eligible individuals/households or rapid rehousing for individual/households at-risk of or already experiencing homelessness.
+10 Goal Name Housing Program Delivery Goal Description Administrative assistance for TBRA, other housing related projects, and/or administrative costs associated with CDBG projects.
+11 Goal Name Shelter Operations and Essential Services Goal Description ESG funds will be used to assist not-for-profit organizations with Emergency Shelter Operations, Shelter Nights, and Street Outreach.